Francisco Guterres

-Francisco Guterres, popularly known as Lú-Olo (born 7 September 1954), is an East Timorese politician who served as 6th president of East Timor from 2017 to 2022.
-He is also the president of the political party Fretilin, and he was the first president of the National Parliament of East Timor from 2002 to 2007.
+Francisco Guterres (7 September 1954 – 21 June 2026), popularly known as Lú-Olo, was an East Timorese politician who served as the 6th president of Timor-Leste from 2017 to 2022.
+A member of Fretilin, he also served as the first president of the National Parliament of East Timor from 2002 to 2007.

-As the Fretilin candidate, he stood in the 2007 presidential election and 2012 presidential election, but was defeated in the second round by independent candidates on both occasions.
-He also contested the 2017 presidential election, and with the support of former prime minister Xanana Gusmão and the CNRT, was elected the 6th president of East Timor.
-Guterres was run for re-election in 2022 for second term, but defeated in a landslide in the second round by Ramos-Horta.
-He is considered to be a centre-left politician.
+Guterres stood for Fretilin in the 2007 and 2012 presidential elections, but was defeated in the second round by independent candidates on both occasions.
+In the 2017 presidential election, he was elected as the 6th president of East Timor, supported by former prime minister Xanana Gusmão and the CNRT.
+Guterres ran for re-election in 2022 for a second term, but was defeated in a landslide in the second round by José Ramos-Horta.
+He was considered to be a centre-left politician.

 Early life

-Born in Ossu in 1954, Guterres has described himself as “the son of a poor family, of humble people”.
-He is a Roman Catholic and a former guerrilla fighter.
+Francisco Guterres was born in Ossu, on 7 September 1954.
+He attended the Santa Teresinha College in Ossu from 1963 to 1969.

+Guerilla activities

+Guterres fought against the Indonesian occupation of East Timor as a guerrilla fighter for Fretilin.
+He joined Fretilin in 1974, and was a noted guerilla in the Viqueque Municipality.
+He was moved to the Ponta Leste region in 1976, and became Secretary of the Costal Zone, with Xanana Gusmão as his deputy.
+He was Delegate of the Commissioner of the Ponta Leste Sector from 1977 to 1981.
+The resistance formed the National Council of Maubere Resistance (CNRM) in 1988, and the Fretilin Steering Committee (CDF) was created as the political arm of the CNRM; Guterres became secretary of the CDF in 1998.

 Political career

-At an extraordinary conference of Fretilin in Sydney, Australia in 1998, Guterres was named general coordinator of the Council of Armed Resistance.
+At an extraordinary conference of Fretilin in Sydney, Australia, in 1998, Guterres was named general coordinator of the Council of Armed Resistance.
 In July 2001, he was elected president of Fretilin.
 Guterres was elected to the Constituent Assembly in the August 2001 parliamentary election, and he was subsequently elected by the Constituent Assembly as its president; when East Timor gained its independence in May 2002, the Constituent Assembly was transformed into the National Parliament, with Guterres as its president.

 In the 2007 presidential election, Guterres ran as Fretilin's candidate and campaigned on a populist platform.
 However, some members of Fretilin blamed him for the 2006 East Timorese crisis and instead supported Prime Minister José Ramos-Horta, who was running as an independent candidate.
 In the first round of the election, held on 9 April, Guterres took first place with 27.89% of the vote.
 He and Ramos-Horta participated in the second round in May, and Guterres lost with 31% of the vote against 69% for Ramos-Horta.
 He accepted the result and congratulated Ramos-Horta.

 Guterres was re-elected to parliament in the June 2007 parliamentary election as the first name on Fretilin's candidate list.